 “I believe Cabrini offers students something unique in that the educators here strive to provide a purposeful and richly meaningful education,” Mulryan says.

-In Graduate Studies, Mulryan primarily teaches the philosophy and theory that both undergirds and can fundamentally challenge educational policy and practice, placing the civic role of liberal education at the center of his pedagogy.
+In the Educational Policy and Leadership Department, Mulryan primarily teaches the philosophy and theory that both undergirds and can fundamentally challenge educational policy and practice, placing the civic role of liberal education at the center of his pedagogy.

 “I believe educators have an astounding opportunity to effect transformation in schools, and that to do so well requires developing intellectual capacities to deeply, meaningfully and critically reflect on instructional practices and institutional policies,” he says.